EvobyteDigitalBiology/readstore/docs/installation.md

 This should print the ReadStore Basic version

+### Start the ReadStore Server

+You can start ReadStore Basic with default settings by simply running:

+`readstore-server`

+If you start the server without `--db-directory`, `--db-backup-directory` and `--log-directory`, ReadStore will automatically create (or reuse, if already present) the folders `readstore-db/`, `readstore-db-backup/` and `readstore-log/` in your current working directory.

+Configuration and secret files are stored in `~/.rs-server/` by default.
+You can change this location using `--config-directory`.

+If you want to explicitly set the folders, run:

+`readstore-server --db-directory /path/to/database_dir --db-backup-directory /path/to/backup_dir --log-directory /path/to/logs_dir`

+If you want to set a known password for the default user (still without interactive login), you can pass `--admin-password` without `--enable-login`:

+`readstore-server --admin-password <your_default_user_password>`

+#### Enable interactive login (Admin + User Management)

+By default, ReadStore starts with login disabled and automatically logs into the UI as the default user (`default`).

+To enable interactive login (creates an `admin` user on first start), run:

+`readstore-server --enable-login --admin-password <your_admin_password>

+Alternatively, you can provide the password via environment variable (takes precedence over the argument):

+`RS_ADMIN_PASSWORD=<your_admin_password> readstore-server --enable-login`

+##### Security note: reset the admin password on first login

+Because `--admin-password` is passed as a command-line argument, it may be visible in your shell history, terminal scrollback, logs, or process listings.

+Recommended practice: use `--admin-password` only to bootstrap the initial `admin` account, then **log in once and immediately change the `admin` password** using the web app’s password change/reset functionality.

+You must first log in to the `admin` account to create first users.

 ### Install from Source

 You can also download and install the `readstore-basic` package by downloading the source or built distribution after downloading the packages from [PyPI Repository](https://pypi.org/project/readstore-basic/#files).

 More information on how to install source packages can be found [here](https://packaging.python.org/en/latest/tutorials/installing-packages/).

-## 2. Update<a id="update"></a>
+## 2. Update ReadStore Basic<a id="update"></a>

 If you already have a running ReadStore Server and want to upgrade to a new version, follow these simple steps:

 **0. Backup Validation**

-Ensure that ReadStore database backups are in place and up-to-date (located in the --db-directory folder).
-Optionally, copy the latest backup file (.sqlite3) to a secure location for potential rollback.
+Ensure that ReadStore database backups are in place and up-to-date (located in the `--db-backup-directory` folder; defaults to `./readstore-db-backup/` if you started the server without explicit directory arguments).
+Optionally, copy the latest backup file (`.sqlite3`) to a secure location for potential rollback.

 **1. Stop the Running Server**